szpajder/dumphfdl/README.md

 - If `kiwi_nc` can't connect to the KiwiSDR at all, then close your browser tab, where you watch its GUI.
 Most Kiwis allow only one connection per source IP address.

 - Some KiwiSDRs are badly calibrated and have a significant frequency offset (like 100 Hz or more). dumphfdl won't be able to lock on any frame with such a large frequency deviation.
 Just try another receiver.

-- Play with the `-g` option value, which sets the Kiwi gain.
-If you can't get a good value, leave the option out altogether, it will use auto-gain then.
-However it may interfere with dumphfdl's auto gain, so once you get things working, it is good to find a gain value that works and set it manually.
-Use the Kiwi GUI - turn off auto gain on the AGC tab and play with the gain slider until you can barely hear something (louder != better!).
-Set the `-g` option to the value you got and try again.
-Once you get some frames decoded, tune the gain further to get a good noise floor level (shown in the header of each frame), which should be no higher than -50 dBFS.
-Otherwise strong transmissions might come too loud and get distorted - this hinders decoding.

 ### How to receive data from dumphfdl using ZeroMQ sockets?